vintasoftware/devchecklists.com-content/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Search index

+The search bar will not show up on the development server as it depends on the build files Build the static production website with `npm run build` Serve the static website with `npm run start`

 ### Learn More

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).